-Lao is the longest river in Chile with a length of 273 miles.
+Lao is the longest river in Chile with a length of 440 km.
 The river flows from the Andean ranges through the Atacama Desert to the Pacific Ocean.
-Lao river has several tributaries including Salado River, San Salvador River, and San Pedro de Inacaliri River.
+The Lao river has several tributaries including the Salado River, San Salvador River, and San Pedro de Inacaliri River.
 The river is an important water source for the riverine communities and a home to a number of fish species such as the shrimp.
 Pollution of the river by mining companies has become a major concern as it compromises the value and usage of the water.

-Bio-Bio is Chile’s second longest river covering a distance of 236 miles.
-It is also the widest in Chile. the river flows from lakes Icalma and Galleutué and flows through the Andean valley before draining into the Pacific Ocean.
-Its tributaries include Rele, Tavolevo, Laja, Malleco, and Bureo rivers.
+Bío-Bío is Chile’s second longest river covering a distance of 380 km.
+It is also the widest river in Chile. the river flows from lakes Icalma and Galleutué and flows through the Andean valley before draining into the Pacific Ocean.
+Its tributaries include the Rele, Tavolevo, Laja, Malleco, and Bureo rivers.
 The river is navigable for the lower courses where the water slows down due to increase in its width.
 The river has been negatively affected by deforestation leading to the erosion of the banks and siltation.
 Construction of the Pangue dam resulted in the displacement of the Penhuenche people who resided along the river.

-Maipo river covers a distance of 155 miles making it the third longest river in Chile.
+Maipo river covers a distance of 250 km, making it the third longest river in Chile.
 The river flows from the Maipo volcano in the Andean range through the Maipo valley before finally draining into the Pacific Ocean.
-The River is the primary water source for the communities near the river who utilize it for irrigation and domestic purposes.
-River Mapocho is the main tributary of the Maipo.
+The river is the primary water source for the communities near the river who utilize it for irrigation and domestic purposes.
+The River Mapocho is the main tributary of the Maipo.
 The greatest threat to the river and the communities around it is the construction of the Alto Maipo hydro-electric complex.